Reading Time: 4 Minutes

-So, you’ve decided to sell your home!
-Before you put in on the market, it’s a good idea to tackle some simple jobs, ensure it’s as clean as a whistle, hit the garden and style it for sale.
+So, you’ve decided to sell your investment property!
+Before you put it on the market, it’s a good idea to tackle some simple jobs, ensure it’s as clean as a whistle, hit the garden and style it for sale.

 Pay attention to first impressions.
 If buyers don’t like the way your house looks on the outside they may never bother stepping inside – or they mark down its value on first sight.
 Overgrown gardens, plants growing in the gutters and flaking paint all give the impression of a house that is lacking basic maintenance.
 Consider a building wash, water-blasting outdoor areas and definitely ensure you have gardens weeded, edges trimmed and lawns tidied up.